lytw1997/student-information-system/README.md

-# Student-Information-System
+### Student Information System

-A web-based application used to manage student information and enable self-service for students to manage their profile and course registration.
+A web-based application manages student information and enables self-service for students to manage their profile, view their course structure, check their curriculum performance, and course registration.